The Stowaway Crisis: 2,392 Hidden Passengers Entered U.S. Ports in a Single Year (1921 Report)

 In Desperate Mood

-In the make-up of the average stowaway there is, of course, a big dash of the adventurous, frequently of the irresponsible and sometimes of the criminal.
+In the make-up of the average stowaway, there is, of course, a big dash of the adventurous, frequently of the irresponsible, and sometimes of the criminal.
 It is a mistake, however, to assume that all stowaways are criminals.

 Some of the stowaways now reaching American ports in large numbers are youths of humble origin desperately anxious to leave their war-stricken homelands.
 Several have jumped overboard in New York Bay.

-One stowaway lay for three or four hours concealed beneath a pier while a search for him was in progress.
-Finally he was fished out half drowned.
+One stowaway lay concealed beneath a pier for three or four hours while a search for him was in progress.
+Finally, he was fished out half-drowned.

-Knowledge that they will be punished if sent back to the home authorities prompts these heroic attempts to land.
+The knowledge that they will be punished if sent back to the home authorities prompts these heroic attempts to land.

 Put Out at Palermo